tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-tsx.md

 ### Numeric

-Numeric variables should refer to $value.
+Numeric variables should refer to `$value`.

+Here are the supported aggregate functions.

 | Aggregate Function | Example | Description |
 |--|--|--|